All Episodes

 President Jalal Talabani said Thursday that he had been assured by Democrat congressional leaders during a recent visit to Washington that they had no plans for a quick withdrawal of U.S. forces.

-Talbani is a Kurd whose post is ceremonial, said the Democrats also backed the idea of placing U.S. troops in bases while putting Iraqis in charge of security in and around the cities.
+Talibani is a Kurd whose post is ceremonial said the Democrats also backed the idea of placing U.S. troops in bases while putting Iraqis in charge of security in and around the cities.

-They all told me that they want the success of Iraq's democratically elected government and continued support for the Iraqi people to uh defeat terrorism, Talibany said about his trip to the U.S. in late September.
+They all told me that they want the success of Iraq's democratically elected government and continued support for the Iraqi people to defeat terrorism, Talibani said about his trip to the U.S. in late September.

 One of them, a Democrat leader, told me that any early withdrawal will be a catastrophe for the United States and the world.

-Talibanny was speaking from his northern hometown in Iraq, uh told the Dubai-based Al Jazeera satellite broadcaster all this stuff.
+Now, Talabani was speaking from his northern hometown, the Rock, told the Dubai-based Al Jazeera satellite broadcaster all this stuff.

 All right, what are we to make of this?

-That's understandable that Democrats would talk to Talibany when he comes to Washington.
+That's understandable that Democrats would talk to Talabani when he comes to Washington.

-Uh but uh I mean, I'm they I can understand why they would be talking to the guy uh and why he would meet with them.
+But, I mean, I can understand why they would be talking to the guy and why he would meet with them.

-But man, I mean, he's out there saying that they told him we're not pulling out of there.
+But man, I mean, he's out there saying, oh, they told him, we're not pulling out of there.

-Look at the the you're not going to hear about this anywhere in the drive-by media, so uh it's not gonna get wide play.
+Look, you're not going to hear about this anywhere in the drive-by media, so it's not going to get wide play.

 But you throw this in the mix of all the stuff today, and it's just surreal.